caleb765landis/next-firebase-tutorial/README.md

 A full-stack NEXT.js app that was written by following Fireship.io's [Next-Firebase Tutorial](https://fireship.io/courses/react-next-firebase/intro-resources/).
+The web app is hosted on Vercel at [this link](next-firebase-tutorial-six.vercel.app).
 This app uses Firebase for authentication and cloud data storage.